 - Reduce the stigma attached to mental ill-health, ensuring that both physical and mental ill-health are prioritised with appropriate support, acknowledging that tailored approaches will be required to meet individual needs.

 - Create guidance and training opportunities for line managers in wellbeing issues which may affect their staff.
 For example, being able to identify when an employee may need additional support; managing sensitive conversations and knowing how to offer support.

 For further details and to feedback, please contact email@example.com

 - Environment and Sustainability

 Our health and well-being can be greatly influenced by the environment in which we live.
 From the quality of the air we breathe to the green spaces we preserve for recreational activities, our environment is instrumental in supporting our wellbeing.

 In a range of simple ways, by taking care of the environment we can enhance our own sense of well-being.
 For example, activities like walking or cycling to work not only help to preserve our environment by cutting back on vehicle emissions but also help to keep you fit and healthy.

 As a University we are committed to limiting our operational impact on the environment and support initiatives that encourage the University community to be more sustainable.
 From energy efficiency and waste reduction, to encouraging more active travel, you can find out more about these commitments by visiting: Environment and Sustainability

 Mental Health and Wellbeing Working Group

-The Mental Health and Wellbeing Working Group meet quarterly and is overseen by the Head of Health Safety and Wellbeing and the Head of Student Experience.
+The Mental Health and Wellbeing Working Group meet quarterly and is overseen by the Head of Health, Safety and Resilience and the Head of Experience, Engagement and Wellbeing.